jkulawik/blog/_drafts/discord-alternative.md

 ### Telegram

-Telegram offers extensive customizability, but it is a mobile app first, so in some ways it tends to be simplistic.
+Telegram offers extensive customizability, but it seems to be a mobile app first, so in some ways it might be a bit simplistic.
 Other than that it seems like a good candidate.

 * Voice chat: yes
 * Screen sharing: yes
-* Multichannel support: yes, called "topics", but these [might interfere with some other features](https://caribbean.dev/telegram-group-topics-the-pros-and-the-cons/)
+* Multichannel support: yes, called "topics", but these [might interfere with a few other features](https://caribbean.dev/telegram-group-topics-the-pros-and-the-cons/).
+Note that this issue might be resolved already.
 * Custom emoji: yes
 * Self-hosting: no
-* Pricing: free, with some premium features
+* Pricing: free, with some premium features behind a paywall
-* Other: somewhat privacy-friendly
+* Other: reportedly privacy-friendly, supports message pinning

 ---
 ## Business-oriented apps